Is Trans-generational Trauma Real? Trans-generational trauma has become a buzz word of late and may bring up questions such as:

 - How do we know that trauma can be passed to future generations?

-In terms of transgenerational trauma it has been found that such traumatic experiences, if they can’t be processed during the life of individuals, are frequently passed on into the environment surrounding DNA to further generations.
+In terms of transgenerational trauma, it has been found that such traumatic experiences, if they can’t be processed during the life of individuals, are frequently passed on into the environment surrounding DNA to further generations.
 This is the study of Epigenetics.
-See Epigenetic mechanisms in experience-driven memory formation and behaviour
+See Epigenetic mechanisms in experience-driven memory formation and behavior

 This training is open now.

 I am holding my next Family Constellations training starting this week 6 June for anyone who would like to add this to what they do, or for those who are wanting to go into a new and inspiring and exciting field.

 More on Trans-generational trauma HERE